-implying with (\ref{x10}) and (\ref{x10a}) that the last term in (\ref{s620}) is a negligible correction of higher order in $s$.
+implying with (\ref{x10}) and (\ref{eq:SmallParam}) that the last term in (\ref{s620}) is a negligible correction of higher order in $s$.

-Until now, we approximated the coefficients $a$ and $b$ in (\ref{s500})-(\ref{s530}) by unity and the random variables $y_\nu$ and $z_\nu$ in (\ref{s590})-(\ref{s600}) as Gaussian distributed.
-As pointed out below (\ref{s580}), going beyond these approximations gives rise to a flurry of additional subleading order corrections, analogously to the correction $S$ encountered in (\ref{s370})-(\ref{s383}).
-As a consequence, the factor $10$ on the right hand side of (\ref{s650a}) will be replaced by some larger factor, which, however, will usually still remain on the order of $10$ to $100$.
+Until now, we approximated the coefficients $a$ and $b$ in (\ref{s500})--(\ref{s530}) by unity and the random variables $y_\nu$ and $z_\nu$ in (\ref{s590})--(\ref{s600}) as Gaussian distributed.
+As pointed out below (\ref{s580}), going beyond these approximations gives rise to a flurry of additional subleading-order corrections, analogously to the correction $S$ encountered in (\ref{s370})--(\ref{s383}).
+As a consequence, the factor $10$ on the right-hand side of (\ref{s650a}) will be replaced by some larger factor, which, however, will usually still remain on the order of $10$ to $100$.